-This section explains in detail how to change your motherboard's function settings through the use of switches and/or jumpers.
+This section tells you how to change motherboard function settings through the switches and/or jumpers.

 WARNING!
 Computer motherboards and expansion cards contain very delicate Integrated Circuit (IC) chips.
 To protect them against damage from static electricity, you should follow some precautions whenever you work on your computer.